-Shamefully, I only made my first visit to Belfast a couple of years after I finished university I think – and haven’t been back since!
+Shamefully, I only made my first visit to Belfast* a couple of years after I finished university.
 But not because it’s not awesome.
-Belfast was more impressive and more interesting than I would have expected (sorry!) and was totally worth the very easy trip up from Dublin.
-It’s somewhere the Dublin GirlCrew have been up to visit a number of times now and we’ve had the girls from there down here too.
+Belfast was more impressive and more interesting than I would have expected (sorry!) and was totally worth the very easy trip up from Dublin* It’s somewhere the Dublin GirlCrew have been up to visit a number of times now and we’ve had the girls from there down here too.

-I’d almost never recommend going to a shopping centre for a trip to a city, unless you were seeking out something specific you knew you’d find there, but Victoria Square shopping centre is very much worth a visit to head up into the glass, dome roof and look out over the city.
+I’d almost never recommend going to a shopping center for a trip to a city.
+Victoria Square shopping center is very much worth a visit to head up into the glass, dome roof and look out over the city.
 (Pictured at the start of the post.)
-Also a good spot to hide out in if it’s rainy 😉
+Also, a good spot to hide out in if it’s rainy 😉

-If you like your views from mountains as opposed to from shopping malls, take a trip up Black Mountain or Divis.
+Do you like your views from mountains as opposed to from shopping malls?
+Take a trip up Black Mountain or Divis.
 And if the weather is beautiful but you aren’t quite feeling able for a hike, Ormeau and Lady Dixon Parks are perfect for a casual stroll or some sunny weather book reading.

 Food, Drinks & Music

-If you’re looking for food, head to The Cathedral Quarter, roughly situated between Royal Avenue (near the Belfast Central Library building) and the Dunbar Link in the city centre.
-Lots of arts and culture organisations and groups are located in and around here so there’s a bit of a creative vibe and also offers some great restaurants and pubs.
+If you’re looking for food, head to The Cathedral Quarter.
+Lots of arts and culture organizations are located in and around here so there’s a creative vibe and also offers some great restaurants and pubs.

-As bar’s go, some of their favourites include Robinson’s, Spaniard, Perch, Harp and National.
-And if it’s a spot of late bight dancing you’re after, head to Ollies, 21 Social or McCracken’s.
+As bar’s go, some of their favorites include Robinson’s, Spaniard, Perch, Harp, and National.
+And if it’s a spot of late night dancing you’re after, head to Ollies, 21 Social or McCracken’s.

 If live music is your bag, check out event listings for Limelight, Empire, Black Box, Grand Opera House, Custom House Square, Voodoo, Menagerie, Oh Yeah Music Centre and Mandela Hall!
 Or simply wander through the Cathedral Quarter and discover some surprise live bands in pubs as you go.

-Lastly, if you’re about on a Sunday, take the morning to head to St George’s market for food, music and local goods.
+Lastly, if you’re about on a Sunday, head to St George’s market for food, music, and local goods.

-Can I also just say how amazing the Belfast crew were with their tips, it was like “Bam, bam, bam”, super concise, to the point and so helpful.
+Can I also just say how amazing the Belfast crew were with their tips.
+Super concise, to the point and so helpful.
 So if you’re stuck for advice on anything, ask a local, or even join the GirlCrew group for the city and they might be happy to help you too 😉

 Making Friends in Belfast

-Whether you’re visiting, new in town, or have lived in Belfast forever, being stuck fora few pals to head off doing all this fun stuff with is a challenge for pretty much everyone at some point.
+Whether you’re visiting, new in town, or have lived in Belfast forever.
+Being stuck for a crew to do all this fun stuff with is a challenge for everyone at some point.
 GirlCrew was set up to solve exactly that problem and already has a well established and lovely crew.
-It’s definitely one of the easiest way to make new friends in a new city.
+It’s definitely one of the easiest ways to make new friends in a new city.
 It’s for women aged about 25+ and all you have to do is join the group for your city, post what you want to do, and then enjoy the fun of heading off on an adventure with some friendly new faces.
 Easy as pie.